bbrewington/dbt-bigquery-information-schema/README.md

 ## How To Use (assuming running locally)

+Planning on making this more user friendly at some point, but for now it works

 1. Edit `project:` & `dataset:` in [dbt_bigquery_info_schema/profiles.yml](dbt_bigquery_info_schema/profiles.yml)
 1. Run the setup script: `source $(git rev-parse --show-toplevel)/dbt_project_setup.sh`...here's what it does:
     1. set working directory to top level of repo